Webb shares early lead at U.S. Women's Open

-LANCASTER, Pennsylvania (Reuters) - Hall of Famer Karrie Webb enjoyed a second-nine birdie spree that carried her to a four-under 66 and a share of the early first-round lead at the weather interrupted U.S. Women’s Open on Thursday.
+LANCASTER, Pennsylvania (Reuters) - Hall of Famer Karrie Webb enjoyed a second-nine birdie spree that carried her to a four-under 66 and a share of the early first-round lead before weather interrupted the U.S. Women’s Open on Thursday.

 The 40-year-old Australian, a seven-times major winner, started at the 10th and after a steady tour of Lancaster Country Club’s difficult back nine posted birdies at the second, fourth, sixth and eighth holes on the way home.